 - A contrary outlook on life coming from being an only child

 I found my way into technology mainly because I wasn’t afraid of it, rather than any real ability.
 I learned about technology in a very hands on way because there wasn’t any budget for an IT department in many of the early companies where I worked.
 I got experience on Macs, mainframes, DEC VAX mini-computers IBM and SGI UNIX boxes during five years or so in industry.
 I had my first email address early in 1994.
 In the tradition of the early net, I was a number rather than a name.
 I also managed to send my first spam email pretty soon after as I tried to offload some unwanted Marks and Spencers’ vouchers on my unsuspecting colleagues, back then people were more concerned that I was creating and selling counterfeit vouchers (I wasn’t, but then I would say that wouldn’t I?) rather than the act of spamming itself.

-I am not very talented in the programming skills area, but was self-taught to write macros in Lotus 1-2-3 to automate stuff, but that was well over over a decade ago and I have forgotten more in that time than I’ll ever know again.
+I am not very talented in the programming skills area, but was self-taught to write macros in Lotus 1-2-3 to automate stuff, but that was a long time ago and I have forgotten more in that time than I’ll ever know again.